Nike Air Zoom Pegasus 34 review

 The heel cup has sort of a fused overlay that adds stability to the shoe, as it is stiff.
 I felt secure running in the shoes throughout its lifespan with no problems of heel slippage.

 Same as the Pegasus 33, it carries 2 Zoom Air units, one in the forefoot and one at the heel area to help give a springy responsive feel to the shoe when running.
 It is encased with Cushlon Foam, which is soft and provides good cushioning.

 I like the fact that there is some room for the heel to splay towards the ground as you land, adding towards the cushioning comfort.

 Oh, see the rocks and dirt in the picture?
 We’ll get to that later…

 I also could tell that there was a difference in certain areas of the midsole, (i.e. the presence of the Air Zoom unit) but that really didn’t matter, I just thought that was interesting.

 Identical to the Pegasus 33, Nike continues with its raised hexagonal pattern on the rubber outsole that provides durability and traction, accompanied by a "rubber strip" on the lateral side to aid in the heel to toe transition.
 This provided me with a very smooth ride.

-The Nike Air Zoom Pegasus 34 is an excellent choice for runners at any stage.
 After clocking at least 150 miles in them, here are my final thoughts: